-I am assistant professor in Computer Science at the School of Computer and Cyber Sciences vice James M. Hull College of Business, at the Augusta University, in Georgia, USA.
+I am assistant professor in Computer Science at the School of Computer and Cyber Sciences, at the Augusta University, in Georgia, USA.

 Prior to that, I have been a post-doctoral researcher at the Appalachian State University (Boone, NC, USA), at the LACL (Créteil, Val-de-Marne, France), at the I2M (Marseille, Bouches-du-Rhône, France), and a PhD student at the LIPN (Villetaneuse, Île-de-France, France).